OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/understanding-performance-team-types.md

   - DevOps
 ---

-Thanks to the work of the research team at DORA, we have access to a [model of technical and cultural capabilities](https://dora.dev/research/) we can use to direct our continuous improvement activity.
+Thanks to the research team at DORA, we have access to a [model of technical and cultural capabilities](https://dora.dev/research/) we can use to direct our continuous improvement activity.

-The goal isn't to adopt every item like a checklist as it's [not a maturity model](/blog/devops-uses-capability-not-maturity).
+The goal isn't to adopt every item like a checklist; it's [not a maturity model](/blog/devops-uses-capability-not-maturity).
 Instead, you can use the model to find practices that will help you improve your current circumstances.

 For example, if you find it hard to create automated integration tests because it's difficult to create the right application state, you might need the *test data management* capability.